legiblyblabbing/tail11ty/adammasterclass.md

 Another benefit of the audio format is that you can listen to these discussions wherever you are and whatever you're doing.

-You can improve your betting while your driving, washing up, relaxing on the sofa, going for a walk... even on the toilet...
+You can improve your betting while you're driving, washing up, relaxing on the sofa, going for a walk... even on the toilet...

 Just pop a pair of headphones in and the whole world becomes your learning playground!